Please Wait!

 Policies referred to in this Information Report are reviewed by the SLT and governors on a rolling programme at termly governor meetings.
 When they are reviewed, the date is recorded and the review date noted.

-The information report itself will be reviewed annually, the current report was written in December 2022.
+The information report itself will be reviewed annually, the current report was updated in April 2026.

 Parents can give feedback to the setting in a number of ways including by email, letter or by answering anonymous parent surveys when sent out.